alexrobomind/fusionsc/README.md

 }
 ```

 How about a more complicated example.
-Note again that this program doesn't allocate memory to parse the document and could run on very large documents backed by file (using `stream::file_reader`) or other type of stream even on resource constrained machines.
+Note again that this program doesn't allocate memory to parse the document and could run on very large documents backed by file (using `stream::file_reader`) or other type of stream, even on resource constrained machines.

 ```cpp
 #include <goldfish/json_reader.h>